kasirajanss93/intel-cloud-challenge/README.md

-# Nervana Cloud Coding Challenge #
+# Nervana Cloud Coding Challenge Submission#

-Steps to Run
+#Steps to Run

 1. clone the repository from git